Susie Revels Cayton

 Susie Revels Cayton (January 1, 1870 – July 28, 1943) was an American writer, editor, activist, and leader in the African-American community in Seattle at the start of the 20th century.

 Biography

 Early life

-Susie Sumner Revels was born in Mississippi on January 1, 1870, the same year her father, Hiram Revels, became the first African-American United States senator in US history.
+Susie Sumner Revels was born in Mississippi on January 1, 1870, the same year her father, Hiram Revels, became the first African-American senator in US history.
 Revels' middle name "Sumner" was a tribute to Charles Sumner, Hiram Revels' friend, who was sworn in as the Massachusetts senator the year Susie was born.
 Hiram Revels escorted Sumner at his swearing-in ceremony.

 Beginning at age 16, Revels taught school.
 In 1889, she began studying at Rust College, graduating with honors in 1893 with a degree in "nurse training," then teaching at the college for three years after graduation.
 The Revels family connection to Rust College was strong: her father taught theology classes there, and her sisters Ida and Maggie were also alumnae.